arcadiapage/arcadiapage.github.io/_posts/2022-11-16-i-m-now-available-to-join-you-on-your-infp-writing-journey.md

 So with this in mind, I've decided to start offering perks to those who support my blog via [Buy Me A Coffee](https://www.buymeacoffee.com/arcadiapage).
 My homepage has the details, but with your support, I can continue to create helpful books and blog posts in a way that is kind to my physical, mental and emotional health.

+3/11/2024 Update: Trying to keep up a Buy Me a Coffee page became a little bit too much for me so I've decided to switch to Paypal.
+You can support my work (and still buy me a coffee 🙂) by using my [Paypal donation page](https://www.paypal.com/donate/?hosted_button_id=9J588XN8BJKUW).

 Also with this shift, I can also begin to help other writers find ways to break free of the treadmill and take care of themselves.

 # Updated Privacy Policy